panique/huge/README.md

 For more, see [this StackOverflow question](http://stackoverflow.com/questions/20615924/how-to-run-a-facebook-app-on-an-ip-domain-works-localhost-works-ip-does-not).

 #### ON YOUR SERVER (we use Ubuntu 12.04 LTS here):
-1. install Apache, MySQL, PHP and eventually PHPMyAdmin: [How to setup a basic LAMP stack on Ubuntu 12.04](http://www.dev-metal.com/setup-basic-lamp-stack-linux-apache-mysql-php-ubuntu-12-04/)
+1. install Apache, MySQL, PHP and eventually PHPMyAdmin: [How to setup a LAMP stack on Ubuntu 12.04](http://www.dev-metal.com/setup-basic-lamp-stack-linux-apache-mysql-php-ubuntu-12-04/)
 2. install mod_rewrite and activate it: [How to enable mod_rewrite in Ubuntu 12.04 LTS](http://www.dev-metal.com/enable-mod_rewrite-ubuntu-12-04-lts/)
 3. install Composer: [How to install Composer on Ubuntu](http://www.dev-metal.com/install-update-composer-windows-7-ubuntu-debian-centos/)
-4. install GD (PHP graphic processing tools for the Captcha): `sudo apt-get install php5-gd`, restart Apache `sudo service apache2 restart`
+4. install GD (for the Captcha): `sudo apt-get install php5-gd`, restart Apache `sudo service apache2 restart`
 5. install OpenSSL (to send mails): `sudo apt-get install openssl`, restart Apache `sudo service apache2 restart`
 6. remove all files from the */var/www* (should only be Apache's index.html and your phpinfo()-containing .php right now) with `rm -r /var/www/*`, otherwise things will get messy and git won't download the repo into a non-empty folder
 7. copy the contents of the extracted php-login repository into /var/www !
 In this tutorial we don't use a sub-folder,  so your index.php should go into /var/www !
 Best way to do is cloning via git: `git clone https://github.com/panique/php-login.git /var/www`
 8. Make the repo's folder *public/avatars* writable via `chmod 775 /var/www/public/avatars` and check its rights with `stat /var/www/public/avatars`
-9. Run the three SQL statements in the *application/_installation/sql_statements* folder, via PHPMyAdmin (look at the files directly on https://github.com/panique/php-login/) or do it via mysql command-line
+9. Run the three SQL statements in the *application/_installation/sql_statements* folder (the installation folder has an underscore in front of its name, but GitHub doesn't show this due to a bug in its README-parser), via PHPMyAdmin (look at the files directly on https://github.com/panique/php-login/) or do it via mysql command-line

 #### IN THE CODE:
 10. in *application/config/config.php*:
-10.1 enter your database credentials in DB_USER, DB_PASS etc.
+11 enter your database credentials in DB_USER, DB_PASS etc.
-10.2 enter your project URL into URL
+12 enter your project URL into URL
-10.3 edit COOKIE_DOMAIN to the above URL
+13 edit COOKIE_DOMAIN to the above URL
-10.4 in the SMTP block, set EMAIL_USE_SMTP tp `true` and put in your SMTP provider credentials ((I use [SMTP2GO](http://www.smtp2go.com/?s=panique))).
+14 in the SMTP block, set EMAIL_USE_SMTP tp `true` and put in your SMTP provider credentials ((I use [SMTP2GO](http://www.smtp2go.com/?s=panique))).
 Please remember:
 You cannot simply send emails with PHP's mail() function, this does not really work due to a lot of reasons.
 For development it could make sense to set PHPMAILER_DEBUG_MODE to 2 as this will echo out errors and notices when sending mails.
-11. OPTIONAL for development (better leave it like it is !), but necessary for production environments: Change the text, reply-mail-adress etc. of the EMAIL_PASSWORD_RESET_SUBJECT etc. in application/config/config.php
+15. OPTIONAL for development (better leave it like it is !), but necessary for production environments: Change the text, reply-mail-adress etc. of the EMAIL_PASSWORD_RESET_SUBJECT etc. in application/config/config.php
-12. change the RewriteBase in *.htaccess* !
+16. change the RewriteBase in *.htaccess* !
 When using the script within a sub-folder, put this path here, like */mysubfolder/* !
 If your app is in the root of your web folder, then delete this line or comment it out.

 #### COMPOSER:
-13. go into the base folder of your application (where composer.json is) (`cd /var/www`) and do "composer install" on the command line
+17. go into the base folder of your application (where composer.json is) (`cd /var/www`) and do "composer install" on the command line

 Voila!
 You app should now run fine.